apache/apisix/doc/plugins/skywalking.md

 The skywalking plugin has been disabled now.
 It works for other plugins.

-If you want to disable skywalking plugin totally, for example, stop the background repor timer, you need to comment out in the `config.yaml`:
+If you want to disable skywalking plugin totally, for example, stop the background report timer, you need to comment out in the `config.yaml`:

 ```yaml